An Easy One Day Blue Mountains Itinerary

 From Sydney to Katoomba is about 120km which takes about 90 minutes by car and two hours by train.

 Our starting point for today is Central Station.
-The biggest train stations in the country, trains to the mountains can leave from either the suburban or country terminal, so check the signboard or ask a staff member if you have any trouble locating your train.
+The biggest train stations in the country train to the mountains can leave from either the suburban or country terminal, so check the signboard or ask a staff member if you have any trouble locating your train.

 You can pay for your ticket using your debit or credit card or even pay wave.
-It will cost you $8.69 in peak hour and $6.08 off-peak.
+It will cost you $9.84 in peak hour and $6.88 off-peak.
+If you travel on Friday, Saturday or Sunday, tickets are capped at $8.90 return.

 For now, take a wander along Katoomba Street, buy a coffee and some snacks for your morning tea and perhaps lunch if you would like to picnic.